Bones can be classified by many methods. Here we discuss different types of bones one by one

 Incoming search terms:

-- what type of bone is the spine (2)
+- what are the classifications of bone in humans (2)